ChangMinPark/genetic-algorithm-dct/README.md

 # Genetic Algorithm DCT
-Watermarking data in DCT coefficient has a significant challenge that the extracted data is different with the original embedded data (reference: ["Digital Watermarking and Steganography: Fundamentals and Techniques", section 7, Frank Y. Shih](https://researchwith.njit.edu/en/publications/digital-watermarking-and-steganography-fundamentals-and-technique-2)).
+Watermarking data in DCT coefficient has a significant challenge that the extracted data is different from the original data embedded (reference: ["Digital Watermarking and Steganography: Fundamentals and Techniques", section 7, Frank Y. Shih](https://researchwith.njit.edu/en/publications/digital-watermarking-and-steganography-fundamentals-and-technique-2)).
 This is caused by IDCT and DCT that are applied after embedding:
 - **IDCT**: converts DCT coefficient to image block
 - **DCT**: converts image block to DCT coefficient before extraction

-Traditional approaches embed data to the least significant bits (LSB) of DCT coefficient and apply rounding.
-This little change directly in DCT coefficient causes inconsistency of data after IDCT and DCT.
-Aforementioned literature solves the problem using genetic algorithm, and the algorithm in this repository has been implemented based on that.
+Traditional approaches embed data to the least significant bits (LSB) of DCT coefficient and round real numbers after IDCT.
+This small change directly in DCT coefficient causes inconsistency of data after IDCT and DCT.
+The aforementioned literature solves the problem using a genetic algorithm, and the algorithm in this repository has been implemented based on that.

-In a case that data embedding shouldn't change at all such as hashes, a user may set target fitness score to max.
-Howerver, a performance in that case is not really great with this algorithm.
-It requires more number of generations and sometimes runs infinite.
+In a case that data embedding shouldn't change at all such as hashes, a user may set the target fitness score to max.
+However, performance, in that case, is not great with this algorithm.
+It requires more generations and sometimes runs infinitely.

 ## Test
 Run the main file (**_ga.py_**) by running below command: